pointfreeco/swift-dependencies/README.md

 bit of upfront work done you can start to take advantage of the library's powers.

 For example, you can easily control these dependencies in tests.
-If you want to test the logic inside the `addButtonTapped` method, you can use the `.dependency` test trait to override any dependencies for the scope of one single test.
+If you want to test the logic inside the `addButtonTapped` method, you can use the [`withDependencies`][withdependencies-docs] function to override any dependencies for the scope of one single test.
 It's as easy as 1-2-3:

 ```swift
 @Test